 Title of Rule and Other Identifying Information: WAC 458-20-228 Returns, payments, penalties, extensions, interest,

-taxpayers to timely pay their tax liabilities, and the
+taxpayers to pay their tax by the appropriate due date,

 THIS RULE IS BEING PROPOSED UNDER AN EXPEDITED RULE-MAKING PROCESS THAT WILL ELIMINATE THE NEED FOR THE AGENCY TO HOLD PUBLIC HEARINGS, PREPARE A SMALL BUSINESS ECONOMIC IMPACT STATEMENT, OR PROVIDE RESPONSES TO THE CRITERIA FOR A SIGNIFICANT LEGISLATIVE RULE.
-IF YOU OBJECT TO THIS USE OF THE EXPEDITED RULE-MAKING PROCESS, YOU MUST EXPRESS YOUR OBJECTIONS IN WRITING AND THEY MUST BE SENT TO Pat Moses, Tax Policy Specialist, Department of Revenue, P.O.
-Box 47453, Olympia, WA 98504-7453, fax (360) 586-5543, e-mail PatM@dor.wa.gov , AND RECEIVED BY February 19, 2007.
+IF YOU OBJECT TO THIS USE OF THE EXPEDITED RULE-MAKING PROCESS, YOU MUST EXPRESS YOUR OBJECTIONS IN WRITING AND THEY MUST BE SENT TO Kristine Rompa, Department of Revenue, P.O.
+Box 47453, Olympia, WA 98504-7453, e-mail KristineR@dor.wa.gov , AND RECEIVED BY December 20, 2010.

 Statutory Authority for Adoption: RCW 82.32.300 and 82.01.060(2).